 Fabrika Tbilisi is one of the most popular hostels in town due to its concept.
 A former Soviet sewing factory turned into a multipurpose venue including a hostel, suites, cafes, and shops that hardly stay unnoticed among travelers.
 I have a full review of the hostel and a site, so check it out here.

-Best Airbnbs’ in Tbilisi Under $30 per night
+Where to stay in Tbilisi: Best Airbnbs’ in Tbilisi Under $30 per night

 There are plenty of apartments in Tbilisi under $30 per night.
 And they are not shared rooms, but entire flats.
 The choice is vast, but those are some of the best looking with great reviews.